On the Convergence of the Self-Consistent Field Iteration in Kohn-Sham Density Functional Theory: Introduction

 \section{Introduction}

-Consider the Kohn-Sham (KS) equation \be \ee where $X\in\Rnk$, the Hamiltonian $H(X)\in\Rnn$ is a matrix function with respect to $X$ such that $H(X)X$ is equal to the gradient of some total energy functional $E(X)$ (to be defined in section \ref{sec:prob}), and $\Lb\in\Rkk$ is a diagonal matrix consisting of $k$ smallest eigenvalues of $H(X)$.
-The KS equation is a fundamental nonlinear eigenvalue problem arising from the density functional theory (DFT) for electronic structure calculations \cite{Martin2004,SzaboOstlund1996}, in which the charge density of electrons is defined as
+Consider the discretized Kohn-Sham (KS) equation \be \ee where $X\in\Rnk$, the discretized Hamiltonian $H(X)\in\Rnn$ is a matrix function with respect to $X$ such that $H(X)X$ is equal to the gradient of some discretized total energy functional $E(X)$ (to be defined in section \ref{sec:prob}), and $\Lb\in\Rkk$ is a diagonal matrix consisting of $k$ smallest eigenvalues of $H(X)$.
+The discretized KS equation is a fundamental nonlinear eigenvalue problem arising from the density functional theory (DFT) for electronic structure calculations \cite{Martin2004,SzaboOstlund1996}, in which the discretized charge density of electrons is defined as

 where $\diag(A)$ denotes the vector containing the diagonal elements of the matrix $A$.
+If no confusion can arise, we omit the word ``discretized" before ``KS'' and ``charge density'', etc.

 The most widely used approach for solving \eqref{eq:KS} is the self-consistent field (SCF) iteration.
 Starting from $X^0$ with $(X^0) \zz X^0=I$, the SCF iteration computes the $(i+1)$-th iterate $X^{i+1}$ as the solution of the linear eigenvalue problem: \be \ee When the difference between two consecutive Hamiltonians is negligible, the system is said to be self-consistent and the SCF procedure is terminated.
 Heuristics have been proposed to accelerate and stabilize the SCF iteration.
 For example, the charge mixing techniques \cite{Kerker1981,Kresse-1996} replace the Hamiltonian by a new matrix constructed from a linear combination of either the potential or the charge densities computed in the previous SCF iterations and a new one obtained from certain schemes.